CMMC Compliance Checklist – Update Sept. 2024

 Most Level 2 contractors must undergo an independent assessment conducted by a CMMC Third-Party Assessment Organization (C3PAO).
 The CMMC Accreditation Body (CMMC-AB) has authorized these entities to handle the task.

-When CMMC 2.0 was first announced, it appeared that some Level 2 contractors would no longer require a third-party assessment.
+When CMMC 2.0 was first announced, it seemed that some Level 2 contractors would not need a third-party assessment.
 But it has become apparent that such cases will be exceedingly rare—if any will exist at all.

 The Preparation for CMMC Checklist